SharePoint/sp-dev-docs/docs/transform/modernize-partner-guidance.md

 Resource | Description
 ---------|------------
-[Customer offer presentation (PowerPoint)](https://github.com/SharePoint/sp-dev-modernization/blob/dev/Modernization%20partner%20guidance/Microsoft%20Teamwork%20Transformation%20Customer%20Offer%20Presentation.pptx?raw=true) | As a partner you can use this deck to present a modernization engagement to your customers
+[SharePoint modernization offer presentation (PowerPoint)](https://github.com/SharePoint/sp-dev-modernization/blob/dev/Modernization%20partner%20guidance/Microsoft%20Teamwork%20Transformation%20Customer%20Offer%20Presentation.pptx?raw=true) | As an IT team or partner you can use this deck to present a modernization engagement.
 [Delivery guide (PowerPoint)](https://github.com/SharePoint/sp-dev-modernization/blob/dev/Modernization%20partner%20guidance/Microsoft%20Teamwork%20Transformation%20Delivery%20Guide.pptx?raw=true) | Deck that describes the 4 step approach in great detail.
 [Modernization scripts](https://aka.ms/sppnp-modernization-sitecollectionscripts) | Scripts for modernizing a site collection by combining Office 365 Group Connect, page transformation, cleaning up branding, creating a Teams team,...
 The scripts can work for a single site collection, but you can also provide a list of site collections to be modernized.